lorandsouza/trueOrFalse/README.md

 [rFluttter Alert](https://pub.dartlang.org/packages/rflutter_alert)

 This is a app that let's the user play a game of true or false.
-It can be workedon and made into a full fledged app.
+It can be worked on and made into a full fledged app.